-A cell signal booster does just what it sounds like – it boosts voice and data signals so you have fewer dropped calls or lost connections and you get faster data uploads and downloads.
-There are cell phone boosters for vehicles and for indoor spaces like your home and office.
+A cell signal booster is just what it sounds like – a device that boosts cellular voice and data signals so you have fewer dropped calls and lost connections, and you get faster data uploads and downloads in weak-signal areas.

-Most signal boosters have three components, plus coax cable to connect the components.
+Most signal boosters have 3 components, plus coax cable to connect them.

 The components are: